ticketmaster-api/sdk-scala/src/main/tut/README.md

 val api = Discovery("your-api-key")
 ```

-## Making API calls

-API calls are non-blocking so ensure that there is a `scala.concurrent.ExecutionContext` implicitly available.
+API calls are non-blocking so require that there is a `scala.concurrent.ExecutionContext` implicitly available.

 All take a case class representing the criteria for that call.
 For example, search events takes a `com.ticketmaster.api.discovery.SearchEventsRequest` on which you can set your criteria.